pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 You might have noticed that the latter case above -- when `g` is handed two copies of the same token -- is kind of problematic.
 The more often that situation crops up, the closer the expected ratio is pushed down towards 50%, and the smaller the difference becomes between normal text and watermarked text.

-To make this really clear, let's see what happens when an LLM works on regurgitating a piece from Shakespeare's _foo_:
+To make this really clear, let's see what happens when an LLM works on regurgitating a piece from Alfred Tennyson's _In Memoriam A. H. H._:

 {% include watermarking/predictable.html %}

 In this situation, the 2 candidates that `g` must decide between will both be "lost" a whopping _98% of the time_.
-So even if `g` doesn't like "lost", that's still gonna be what the LLM emits the vast majority of the time.
+So even if `g` doesn't like "lost", that's still almost always gonna be what the LLM emits.

 And, if we generate a lot of tokens like that, you can see how it affects the "percent of tokens `g` likes" as we run our detection process:

 [interactive widget scoring text]

-So you can see why, the less "creativity" is involved in the text you're generating, the harder it is for this process to embed
+The less "creativity" is involved in the text that's being generated, the harder it is for this process to embed a watermark!

 ## Stage 4: SynthID